 Subscription plans are competitively priced, although it’s slightly disappointing that you don’t get much better value for signing up to the annual plan compared to the six-month option.

 Direct Usenet access right from your web browser

 Retention: Up to 3380 | Newsgroups: 100,000+ | Maximum connections: 60 | SSL: Yes | Free trial: Yes

 Easynews is a slick operator that differentiates itself by offering the ability to access Usenet directly from within your web browser as well as supporting mobile access.
 That’s obviously a commendably hassle-free way to do things, and the web interface is well crafted, plus it also means you can access the service across all your devices (with no software installation necessary).

 Retention rates vary, but with the top-end plan you get 2,950 days retention via the web interface (3,364 days retention via NNTP), although considerably less on some of the more basic plans.
 That Big Gig Plan also gives you a bundled Zero-log VPN service (albeit with a rather basic client).

 Also handy is a 14-day free trial which lets you experience the service before you pay for a subscription (note that there is a 10GB bandwidth limit).
-However, this provider isn’t cheap, particularly if you want unlimited data, and in that case things get pretty expensive.
+Pricing starts from $9.98 per month to $14.97 per month, depending on the bandwidth required.

 There's the bonus of a VPN connection if you're willing to spend a bit more, or transfer-capped block accounts for a little less.
 If you're employed in education, charitable work, or certain media outlets NewsDemon will even offer you free access – though in the interests of disclosure we should be clear that we've not taken advantage of this offer.